bhanu155/poker-app/README.md

 - If you use Eclipse as an IDE, import the project as "Existing Maven project"
 - The project is a self contained Spring Boot project
 - You can start the application either:
-	- from within Eclipse; If you are using [Spring Tool Suite](https://spring.io/tools)
+	- using `mvn spring-boot:run`, from the command line or within your IDE
-	- from the command line using `mvn spring-boot:run`
+	- if you are using [Spring Tool Suite](https://spring.io/tools): using "Run As" -> "Spring Boot App" or from the "Boot Dashboard" view
 - The application will be available at http://localhost:8080
 ## Test support tools
 - To continuously execute your tests you can use [Infinitest](http://infinitest.github.io/) which has plugins for Eclipse and IntelliJ